mdetels1/qbb2023-answers/week2-homework/README.md

 van Dijk, E. L., Auger, H., Jaszczyszyn, Y., & Thermes, C. (2014).
 Ten years of next-generation sequencing technology.
 Trends in genetics, 30(9), 418-426.
 Morozova, O., & Marra, M. A. (2008).
 Applications of next-generation sequencing technologies in functional genomics.
 Genomics, 92(5), 255-264.
 Khush, G. S. (2001).
 Green revolution: preparing for the 21st century.
 Genome, 44(5), 646-655.

+Exercise 3.2

+The essay it gave makes sense logically and does a good job of outlining the main ideas in genomics and reasons that people in general are interested in genomics.
+One thing it has that I would not have written is about my personal experience tracing my own genetic lineage through 23andMe because I have never used this service before.
+I think that some of the more personal reasons people might have are lost in this essay.
+All of the citations make sense in the context of the essay and they are all real papers.
+This was all extremely surprising to me having never used chatGPT before.
+It is an extremely useful tool if used the correct way.